Nuitka/Nuitka-website/posts/tommy-gsoc-summary.rst

 Intro
 =====

-As Google Summer of Code is coming to an end, I am writing this blog post as a final summary describing all the work I have done as well as my experiences in this program.
+As Google Summer of Code (GSoC) is coming to an end, I am writing this blog post as a final summary describing all the work I have done as well as my experiences in this program.